Buzz Group Ltd Privacy Notice

 Buzz Group is committed to protecting the personal information you entrust to us.
 We take all reasonable steps to ensure that all information collected through our websites is handled securely and in line with this Policy and strict data protection standards.
 Accordingly, we have adopted robust procedures and technologies to protect your data from unauthorised access and improper use.

-All information sent to and from Buzz Group sites is encrypted using 256 bit Transport Layer Security (TLS) technology.
+All information sent to and from Buzz Group sites is encrypted using 256 BIT Transport Layer Security (TLS) technology.

-Buzz Group is dedicated to protecting our customers confidential information and, as part of doing so, Buzz Group is certified towards the Payment Card Industries Data Security Standard.
+Your credit card details are encrypted and sent only to our PCI DSS-compliant Payment Service Provider.
+Buzz Group is dedicated to protecting our customer's confidential information and, as part of doing so, Buzz Group is certified towards the Payment Card Industries Data Security Standard.

-The security of Buzz Groups systems and applications are tested several times per year by third-party security experts.
+The security of Buzz Groups systems and applications is tested several times per year by third-party security experts.
 Furthermore, Buzz Group has an Intrusion Detection System that monitors all network traffic 24/7 for signs of attacks or intrusions.

 11. Complaints